 Previous Award Winners

-2017: Janelle M. Guthrie, APR, Fellow PRSA, Communications Director, Washington State Employment Security Department
+- 2017: Janelle Guthrie, APR, Fellow PRSA, Communications Director, Washington State Employment Security Department

 Revenue and Labor

-2006: James E. Lukaszewski, APR, Fellow PRSA, ABC, chairman and president, The Lukaszewski Group
+- 2006: James E. Lukaszewski, APR, Fellow PRSA, ABC, chair and president, The Lukaszewski Group

 About Lloyd B. Dennis

 Lloyd B. Dennis was president and founder of Dennis & Associates, a public affairs consulting firm he established in 1993.
 Before launching his firm, Dennis served as executive director of public affairs at the Los Angeles Department of Water and Power, the nation’s largest municipal utility.
 For 15 years prior to that, he served as senior vice president and director of public affairs for First Interstate Bank of California.
 His Washington, D.C. experience included serving as a speechwriter and public affairs officer to three secretaries of the treasury in the Johnson and Nixon administrations.
 Before that he worked as a journalist for nearly 10 years at The New York Times, The Baltimore Sun and Congressional Quarterly.

 Dennis chaired the PAG Section in 2000 and continued to serve as a member-at-large until his death; and he served as editor of the 1995 book, “Practical Public Affairs in an Era of Change.”
 He served on the International Editorial Board for the Journal of Public Affairs and was a member of the Los Angeles Chapter of PRSA.
 Dennis is missed by all who knew him, and remembered for the great good he did in furthering our profession.